Why Self-Service is the New Customer Service | YouDigital Blog

 It must be easy to find and render very specific results.
 So, make sure that next to a basic search you have advanced filters and tags that will help customers narrow down their search and find the right content for the issue they have.

-The ease and precision of search is extremely important as it is directly related to customer satisfaction: the quicker a customer finds the right answer, the better.
+The ease and precision of search are extremely important as it is directly related to customer satisfaction: the quicker a customer finds the right answer, the better.